Jafrin-khan/Practice/README.md

 # Practice
-Practice makes a person perfect! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+All it requires is just a little patience and a growth mindset - Created using [LeetHub](https://github.com/QasimWani/LeetHub)